-The RMOC provides Referee Systems for loan.
+- The RMOC provides Referee Systems for loan.
 Teams will obtain permissions to borrow the Referee System through passing technical assessments.
-See the "Season Schedule" in the Participant Manual for details.

-Chassis Power Consumption: The power propulsion system that enables a robot to move horizontally, not including the power used for special tasks (e.g. power consumption for functional movements such as moving the upper mechanical structure, climbing steps or overcoming obstacles).
-Therefore, the power generated by the power supply used by the power system executive mechanism for mechanical structures related to chassis horizontal movements counts as chassis power.
-For example, the motors, steering gears, electromagnetic switches and other components for regulating the direction of chassis motors or other energy storage mechanical structures (including but not limited to springs, pneumatic systems, rubber bands, and tension springs).
+See the "Season Schedule" in the Participant Manual for details. - Chassis Power: The power propulsion system that enables a robot to conduct translational and rotational motion in the horizontal direction, not including the power used for special tasks (e.g. power consumption for functional movements such as moving the upper mechanical structure, climbing steps or overcoming obstacles).
+Therefore, the power generated by the power supply used by the power system actuator for mechanical structures related to chassis horizontal movements counts as chassis power.
+For example, the motors, steering gears, electromagnetic switches and other components for regulating the direction of chassis motors or other energy storage mechanical structures (including but not limited to springs, pneumatic systems, rubber bands, and tension springs). - Any equipment used by the participating teams must not interfere with the normal operation of the referee system.
+If interference exists, the participating teams must cooperate with the committee to deal with the source of interference until no more interference is generated.